ThunderFly-aerospace/TFRPM01/doc/tindie.md

 # Versions
 The product is gradually evolving and improving based on user requirements.
 Currently (as of 05/2023), the TFRPM01D revision is being shipped.
 In the development process, we keeps backwards compatibility, for example by keeping the same form factor or communication interface.
+The complete list of changes is in [releases](https://github.com/ThunderFly-aerospace/TFRPM01/releases).

-#### TFRPM01D (as of 05/2023)
+#### TFRPM01D (from 05/2023)
+ * Green case
  * Added an LED indicating sensor power supply
  * Improved PCB layout

+#### TFRPM01C (from 03/2021)
+ * Gray case

+#### TFRPM01B (from 12/2020)
+ * Orange case

+#### TFRPM01A - Was not publicly available